Skip to content

 By integrating automated task reminders into your daily routine, you can improve your productivity and avoid missing deadlines.

-You can opt-in to receive automated timely alerts for upcoming tasks, deadlines, or meetings to keep your schedule on track.
+With Toggl, you can opt-in to receive automated timely alerts for upcoming tasks, deadlines, or meetings to keep your schedule on track.

 For example, when creating a task or meeting event in Google Calendar, you can tick the Add Notification option.
 You’ll receive an email or pop-up notification at your specified time before the event.